Liberty Weekend: July 3, 1986: opening ceremonies

 The Opening Ceremonies of Liberty Weekend were held on July 3, 1986, at Governors Island in New York Harbor.
 French President François Mitterrand was on hand to give his well wishes to the American people.
 Secretary of the Interior Donald Hodel, Executive Producer David L. Wolper, and the Chairman of the Statue of Liberty-Ellis Island Foundation Lee Iacocca joined to introduce the President of the United States at the time, Ronald Reagan.
 The Liberty Orchestra was conducted by John Williams premiering his composition, Liberty Fanfare featuring the Liberty Weekend herald trumpets.
 The Liberty Weekend Chorus was conducted by N. Brock McElheran, music professor from Crane School of Music, S.U.N.Y.
 Potsdam, Potsdam, N.Y.
 The chorus also featured alumni members of the Crane School of Music Chorus.
 Kenneth Mack Jr. sang the National Anthem.
-Gregory Peck, Elizabeth Taylor and Frank Sinatra also spoke.
+Gregory Peck, Elizabeth Taylor and Frank Sinatra also sang.

 Reagan spoke of the friendship between France and the United States with an emphasis on the workers conducting the restoration work.
 He then unveiled the Statue for the first time since its restoration.
 This was followed by musical performances by Neil Diamond (who sang "They're Coming to America"), Larry Gatlin (who sang “Freedom”), Frank Sinatra (who sang "The House I Live In"), Jose Feliciano and Diane Schuur singing a duet ("The American Wedding Song"), as well as dancer Mikhail Baryshnikov, among others.
 Ted Koppel of ABC News Nightline presented the Medal of Liberty to outstanding naturalized Americans.